henritomas/ssd-keras/README.md

 # In this Repo:
 ## SSD-[MobileNetV1, VGG] in tensorflow.keras v1.15
-## Faster Object Detection with Binarized MobileNetV1-SSD (implemented in larq)
+## Faster Object Detection with Binarized MobileNetV1-SSD (implemented in larq)(in progress 5/2/2020)
 ---
 ### Contents